 Deb was equally enthused by the soulfulness of her own musical heritage- Irish music.
 In 1987, she met fellow Irish music lovers Ann Krohn (flute, guitar) and David Rick (cello) and they formed Seventh String Celtic Trio which played in the Denver-Boulder area six years to dedicated fans.
 However, in between jigs and reels, Deb found herself writing her own songs and she put out her first CD of original material, "MartianTangos" in 1992.

-Deb is a three-time Tumbleweed Music Festival Songwriting Finalist and also won prestigious Top 5 Award, e 2011 Great American Song Contest -Country Category for her anthem to blue-collar women, "Mama Wears A Hard Hat".
+Deb is a three-time Tumbleweed Music Festival Songwriting Finalist and also won prestigious "Top 5 Award" in the 2011 Great American Song Contest (Country Category) for "Mama Wears A Hard Hat".
 She also received an Honorable Mention in the 2011 Song of the Year Contest for that same song.
 Her influences include Bonnie Raitt, Christine Lavin, Patty Larkin, Cosy Sheridan, Chuck Brodsky and almost every Broadway show tune ever written

 When not on stage, Deb is an avid electric car and zero-waste lifestyle advocate, is a member of the Seattle Electric Vehicle Association and authors an electric car and zero-waste lifestyle blog called "Deb Goes Green" at www.debgoesgreen.com.
 She recently retired from a twenty-year career in web design.